awsdocs/amazon-eks-user-guide/doc_source/prometheus.md

 **Important**
 Amazon Managed Service for Prometheus resources are outside of the cluster lifecycle and need to be maintained independent of the cluster\.
 When you delete your cluster, make sure to also delete any applicable scrapers to stop applicable costs\.
 For more information, see [Find and delete scrapers](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-collector-how-to.html#AMP-collector-list-delete) in the *Amazon Managed Service for Prometheus User Guide*\.

 When you create a new cluster, you can turn on the option to send metrics to Prometheus\.
 In the AWS Management Console, this option is in the **Configure observability** step of creating a new cluster\.
-For more information, see [Creating an Amazon EKS cluster](create-cluster.md)\.
+For more information, see [Create an Amazon EKS cluster](create-cluster.md)\.

 Prometheus discovers and collects metrics from your cluster through a pull\-based model called scraping\.
 Scrapers are set up to gather data from your cluster infrastructure and containerized applications\.